-Belief in the Trinity is a central tenet of the Catholic Church and of most (if not all) of the Protestant denominations that trace their history back to it.
+Belief in the Trinity is a central tenet of the Catholic Church and of most (if not all) Protestant denominations.
 The Catholics did not fully define the Godhead as composed of the Father, Son and Holy Spirit, or Trinity, until the end of the fourth century A.D. (more than 350 years after the birth of the New Testament church!).

-"The Trinity is the term employed to signify the central doctrine of the Christian religion - the truth that in the unity of the Godhead there are Three Persons, the Father, the Son, and the Holy Spirit, these Three Persons being truly distinct one from another."
-(1913 Catholic Encyclopedia article on Blessed Trinity).
+"The Trinity is the term employed to signify the central doctrine of the Christian religion - the truth that in the unity of the Godhead there are Three Persons, the Father, the Son, and the Holy Spirit, these Three Persons being truly distinct one from another" (1913 Catholic Encyclopedia).

 Amazingly, the Catholics admit in their own encyclopedia that belief in a triune Godhead did NOT come from in-depth Bible study or research.
 They state, "In Scripture there is as yet no single term by which the Three Divine Persons are denoted together . . ." (ibid.)!